awsm-research/patchwork-mining-tool-suite/README.md

     1. [Application filter](#41-application-filter)

-## 1. Heuristics and evaluation results
+## 1. Approaches and evaluation results

-A [sample](./app/implementation.ipynb) for processing the raw crawled data, including identity grouping and patch grouping, and [another](./app/import_data.ipynb) for importing processed data to the database are provided in Jupyter notebook, which can be founf in folder app.
+A [sample](./app/implementation.ipynb) for processing the raw crawled data, including identity grouping and patch grouping, and [another](./app/import_data.ipynb) for importing processed data to the database are provided in Jupyter notebook, which can be found in folder app.

-### 1.1 Patch grouping heuristic constraints
+### 1.1 Patch grouping approach constraints

 Two heuristics, Exact Bags-of-Words (BoW) Grouping and One-word Difference Grouping, are implemented for patch grouping.
 Below are the constraints for the heuristics.